Kerchner’s

 diploid number is 46.
 Compare to Haploid.

-- The process of increasing the number of copies of a specific DNA fragment or
+DNA Amplification - The process of increasing the number of copies of a specific DNA

 DNA (DeoxyriboNucleicAcid) - The large chemical molecule inside the